isomerpages/enterprisesg-rice/_licences/Termination of Rice Licence.md

 **How to Terminate Rice Licence**

-In the event your business entity or company wishes to terminate their rice licence, please follow the steps below to do so: (KIV)
+In the event your business entity or company wishes to terminate their rice licence, please follow the steps below to do so:

 1. Login to the GoBusiness Website  [here](https://licence1.business.gov.sg/licence1/authentication/showLogin.action)